rustyrussell/lightning-rfc/11-payment-encoding.md

 as per BIP-21, with key 'lightning' and value equal to the BOLT-11 encoding.

+If a Content-Type is desired, the current recommendation is `application/lightning-payment;version=bolt11` to allow for future versions.

 ## Requirements

 A writer MUST encode the the payment request in Bech32 as specified in